Social 3D Scene Graphs: Modeling Human Actions and Relations for Interactive Service Robots: Introduction

 Motivated by these challenges, we address the problem of generating Social 3D Scene Graphs (S3DSG), i.e., 3DSGs that model human activities and their relationships with the environment beyond local single-frame interactions, by assuming that humans look at the objects they engage with (see Fig.~\ref{fig:social3dsg}).
 Specifically, our contributions are: \begin{itemize} \item We introduce Social 3D Scene Graphs and propose a method to build them, augmenting 3DSGs with humans' relationships and activities through our \modelname{} module, which operates in open-vocabulary settings.

 \item We introduce a benchmark, \datasetname, to evaluate human relationships, activities and social scene understanding in 3D.
+We open-source our \href{https://github.com/Ermanno-Bartoli/Social-3D-Scene-Graphs}{code and dataset}.

-\item We use our benchmark to demonstrate that our representation outperform state-of-the-art performance on the introduced tasks, and we qualitatively show how S3DSG can be applied to a real-world downstream task. \end{itemize} We open-source our code and dataset upon acceptance at the link: \website.
+\item We use our benchmark to demonstrate that our representation outperform state-of-the-art performance on the introduced tasks, and we qualitatively show how S3DSG can be applied to a real-world downstream task. \end{itemize}